shinjuno123/DailyPriceCheck/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug Report
-description: File a bug report.
+about: File a bug report.
 title: "Bug: "
 labels: ["bug"]
 assignees: shinjuno123
 ---

 <!--- Provide a general summary of the issue in the Title above -->=

 ## Expected Behavior